 About the Author: Tania Sanclemente spent two years in South Korea, where she started as a teacher in rural public elementary schools and continued as a provincial coordinator for the TaLK program.
-Tania completed our 120-hour TESOL course.
+Tania completed the 120-hour Advanced TESOL Certificate course with OnTESOL.

 Lesson Plan Format:

 For our planning duties, we followed the PPP format from the textbook because my students were too low level for either TTT or TBL.
 ESA could work for the higher grades, but given the short 40 minute periods, this is essentially PPP without the switching between the study and engage phases.

 The advantage of PPP is that you can incorporate the engage phase (attention grabber) into the presentation stage.
 Although the remaining PPs are practiced slightly less in context, this is effective for the learners given their young age and proficiency level.